Andro999b/kodbq/README.md

 ## SQL Dialect
 By default, library generate syntax compatible with SQL92 specification.
-By for some DB you will need set SQL Dialect (MSQL).
+But for some DB you will need set SQL Dialect (MSSQL,MySQL).
 There is 2 ways to specify sql dialect:

 Globally: